longwind48/convo-miner/README.md

 b.
 Sentence-pair Classification

+Shifting to deep learning approach, the team first explored to solve the issue as a multi-class classification problem.

+ The dataset was prepared in the format of utterance pairs which labeled classes (i.e. "not_pair", "part" and "response").
+As the key part of training preparation, the team adopted pre-trained GloVe embedding to form the vector representation of the paired utterances which are then fed into two bidirectional LSTM models end with 3 classes Dense layer with 'softmax' as activation function.

 c.
 Sequence Labeling

-As the alternative approach, the team considered treating the issue as sentence level Named Entity Recognition problem and constructed BERT embedding+LSTM architecture.
-As one of the latest state-of-art algorithm, BERT applies bidirectional transformer training on the language model which gives one of the best pre-trained embedding available across many NLP tasks.
+As the alternative approach thought of, the team considered treating the issue as sentence level Named Entity Recognition problem and constructed BERT embedding+LSTM architecture.

+Being one of the latest state-of-art algorithm, BERT applies bidirectional transformer training on the language model which gives one of the best pre-trained embedding available across many NLP tasks.
 To achieve good results, the team selected BERT pre-trained embedding due to the need of understanding the context.

+The team also explored LDA, TF-IDF word2vec approach to which BERT embedding outperforms on the NER task.

 #### Results